Worcester Wolves: Mixing with the elite

 After failing to agree to his higher wage demands, franchise star Paez left the Wolves for pastures new during the close season.
 Days later, Wolves announced their first signing of the season, with US guard Chey Christie joining the roster after a spell in Sweden.
 He was later joined by British Virgin Islands international Randy George, BBL veteran Anthony Martin, and the return of Harry Disy, after his move to France broke down.

 Their season didn't start off well, with an opening-day 94–81 defeat away to Milton Keynes.
 Following a 96–83 loss at Cheshire Jets, the team’s third defeat in three games, changes were made including the departure of new recruit Anthony Martin.
 Wolves’ first league win came two weeks later in a 98–80 demolition of London Capital at home, and with the signing of Martin’s replacement Nerijus Karlikanovas coming in, things were starting to look up with wins over Leicester and Milton Keynes.

 However, the franchise was thrown into turmoil when, on 27 November, it was announced that six players were having their contracts terminated by the club following an unauthorised strike over racially orientated comments made by Head Coach Chuck Evans during a video analysis session.
 This sent the basketball community of Worcester into an uproar; the story receiving more comments than any other Worcester News story in 2009.
 Coach Evans ultimately handed in his resignation.
 Although their names were first kept confidential, the players were later identified as Randy George, Chey Christie, and Lithuanians Evaldas Zabas, Vidmantas Uzkuraitis and Nerijus Karlikanovas, with former player/coach Skouson Harker facing disciplinary action that ultimately led to his departure from the club.
 Harker's father wrote this letter of support for his son to the Worcester News.
 Due to the depletion of the roster, a weakened team including several second-team promotees lost heavily 111–59 away to Glasgow Rocks two days later.
 On 1 December, the BBL announced in a statement on its website that it had agreed to the postponement of Wolves’ next five games until later dates, plus in accordance with the league’s rules, the franchise had been fined an undisclosed amount.
 The following week the club announced the appointment of former Guildford, Thames Valley Tigers and England national team coach Paul James as Chuck Evans' successor.

 Exiting the BBL

 In June 2021, the owners withdrew the team from the BBL.
-Since the 2021–22 season, the Wolves play in the NBL Division 3, the British fourth tier league.
+Since the 2021–22 season, the Wolves have played in the National Basketball League (England), where they have secured successive promotions, ending the 2025-26 season as runners up in Division 1.